 Short description

-To track the traffic on the elastic network interface of each Amazon EFS mount target, use Amazon Virtual Private Cloud (Amazon VPC) Flow Logs.
+To track traffic for each Amazon EFS mount target's network interface, use Amazon Virtual Private Cloud (Amazon VPC) Flow Logs.
 Publish the flow logs to Amazon CloudWatch Logs.
 Then, use CloudWatch Logs Insights to filter the traffic flow on the mount target's network interface.
-CloudWatch Logs Insights uses a specific timestamp to list the Amazon EC2 instances that you mounted an EFS file system on.
+CloudWatch Logs Insights uses a specific timestamp to identify EC2 instances with mounted EFS file systems.

 Resolution